obonaventure/cnp3/book/transport/tcp.rst

 Let us consider that host `A` uses a window of three segments.
 It thus sends three back-to-back segments at `10 Mbps` and then waits for an acknowledgement.
 Host `A` stops sending segments when its window is full.
 These segments reach the buffers of router `R2`.
 The first segment stored in this buffer is sent by router `R2` at a rate of `2 Mbps` to the destination host.
 Upon reception of this segment, the destination sends an acknowledgement.
 This acknowledgement allows host `A` to transmit a new segment.
 This segment is stored in the buffers of router `R2` while it is transmitting the second segment that was sent by host `A`...
 Thus, after the transmission of the first window of segments, TCP sends one data segment after the reception of each acknowledgement returned by the destination [#fdelack]_ .
 In practice, the acknowledgements sent by the destination serve as a kind of `clock` that allows the sending host to adapt its transmission rate to the rate at which segments are received by the destination.
 This `TCP self-clocking` is the first mechanism that allows TCP to adapt to heterogeneous networks [Jacobson1988]_.
 It depends on the availability of buffers to store the segments that have been sent by the sender but have not yet been transmitted to the destination.

-However, TCP is not always used in this environement.
+However, TCP is not always used in this environment.
 In the global Internet, TCP is used in networks where a large number of hosts send segments to a large number of receivers.
 For example, let us consider the network depicted below which is similar to the one discussed in [Jacobson1988]_ and :rfc:`896`.
 In this network, we assume that the buffers of the router are infinite to ensure that no packet is lost.

 .. index:: congestion collapse